kolov/bonito/README.md

 ## Usage

-DON'T USE, this is in development.
+BE CAREFUL, this is in development.
+Unless --force is specified, all destructive actions ask for confirmation.

 Start with `bonito --help`